PART 19.00 (Amended) - Lake County Residential Real Estate

 19.13 Training for Judges, Key Court Personnel and Volunteers

 All mortgage foreclosure judges, key court personnel and volunteers designated by the Supervising Judge for Mediation of Mortgage Foreclosure Cases shall complete training regarding mortgage foreclosure mediation as approved by the Chief Judge.

 Unless otherwise ordered by the Court, discovery shall be stayed until the conclusion of the mediation process, except that the parties may request documents or be required to provide documents as provided in this Rule.

-All oral or written communications in a mediation conference, other than executed settlement agreements, shall be exempt from discovery and shall be confidential and inadmissible as evidence in the underlying cause of action as provided in the Uniform Mediation Act, 710 ILCS 35/1 et seq. and as amended.
+All mediation communications as defined in 710 ILCS 35/2(2) , other than executed settlement agreements, shall be exempt from discovery and shall be confidential and inadmissible as evidence in the underlying cause of action as provided in the Uniform Mediation Act, 710 ILCS 35/1 et seq. and as amended.
 Subject to the foregoing, the Mediator may not disclose information obtained during the mediation process, unless required to do so by law.